Skip to main content

 Multiplier is a global employer of record (EOR) company that streamlines HR and payroll processes for businesses expanding internationally.
 With a user-friendly platform, Multiplier simplifies workforce management by consolidating HR, payroll, and compliance services into one technology-driven solution.

 Why I picked Multiplier EOR: They have local entities in over 150 countries, enabling them to offer locally compliant HR and payroll services to businesses that want to expand to new geographic locations or employ more workers abroad.
-By outsourcing your core HR responsibilities to Multiplier, you can reduce your exposure to the legal and financial risks associated with employing workers in different jurisdictions.

-Additionally, their onboarding services for EOR employees are very fast, with the ability to employ new talent in less than 24 hours in certain countries, offering a significant advantage for businesses looking to scale quickly.
+In addition, their onboarding services for EOR employees are very fast, with the ability to employ new talent in less than 24 hours in certain countries, offering a significant advantage for businesses looking to scale quickly.
 Their 4-step onboarding process is also intuitive and easy to follow, providing a good experience for your new employees.

 Multiplier Key Services: